Britt wins tumultuous Alabama Senate race scrambled by Trump

 “She’s young.
 She’s smart,” said 86-year-old Carolyn Bowman.
 “That’s what we need in Congress.”

+But their relationship soured as Brooks struggled to gain traction.
+Trump eventually pulled his support in March, accusing Brooks — one of the most conservative members in Congress — of going "woke" for saying at a rally that it was time to move on from litigating the 2020 presidential election.

+Brooks clawed his way into a second-place finish in the May primary and tried once again to get Trump to back him.
+But Trump instead threw his support to Britt 11 days before the runoff she was widely expected to win.

-In Virginia, Republicans were choosing between Trump-aligned congressional candidates to take on some of the most vulnerable Democrats in the fall.
+Elsewhere, in Virginia, Republicans chose a pair of Trump-aligned congressional candidates to take on two of the most vulnerable Democrats in the fall.

 In the coastal 2nd District, state Sen. Jen Kiggans won the Republican race to try to unseat Democrat Elaine Luria, a retired Naval commander and member of the Jan.
 6 committee, in the general election.
-In central Virginia's 7th District, six candidates are in a competitive race to face Democratic Rep. Abigail Spanberger, a former CIA officer.
+And in central Virginia's 7th District, Yesli Vega emerged from a competitive six-candidate field to face Democratic Rep. Abigail Spanberger.

 At the polls Tuesday in Virginia Beach, Nanci Eves, 70, said she voted for Kiggans in part because she believes the candidate is best positioned to win in November.